davidhuwyler/LiDo/KDS/readme.txt

 - supply voltage oszillates with no battery and only USB attached?
 - Temperature sensor?
 Calibration?
 - Uhr nach Reset nicht gesetzt?
+- reset button does not work if in low power mode?
+- need glas/enclosure for light sensor?

 User Interface:
 - 1x short press: set marker (1x green blink)